lianzeng/go-openapi/README.md

-# this is an hello world program which call openai , written in golang
+# This is  a very simple interactive demo to talk with openai

 ## prerequisite